jostylr/event-when/eventwhen.md

 [string verb](# "js")

-The verb could be either an action, if it matches, or it is treated as an event to emit which allows one to pass in a timing event.
-It
+The verb could be either an action, if it matches, or it is treated as an event.
+Handler.timing is a string that if equal to later, emits the event as a later and if firstLater, then emits later but first in queue.
+Anything else, including undefined, leads to .emit.

 An action is an instanceof Handler.
 So we call its execute method.
 Hope it is not self-referential...but if it is is the countExecute variable should stop infinity in its tracks.